elias-michaias/alpine-template/README.md

 The goal of this template is to fully actualize HTML as a cohesive language on its own, and optimize productivity.
-Alpine's native features make front-end seamless, Tailwind removes the need for fiddling with CSS, Alpine AJAX makes server requests a breeze from any element, and the other libraries included like VimeshUI and Pinecone Router bring in conveniences like component abstraction and routing that Alpine would normally expect a back-end templating solution for.
+Alpine's native features make front-end seamless, Tailwind removes the need for fiddling with CSS, Alpine AJAX makes server requests a breeze from any element, and the other libraries included like Vimesh-UI and Pinecone Router bring in conveniences like component abstraction and routing that Alpine would normally expect a back-end templating solution for.
 This is my personal setup for doing as much development as possible without leaving my markup.
 To top it off, for the 10% of the time that I need to go outside of my markup